Greetings mate, and Welcome aboard!

 Clamping force is good, there’s hardly any headband dig, and you can wear them for long hours with minimal adjustments.

-It doesn’t feel like air, but it’s also not that noticeable when it’s sitting on your head.
+This isn’t a headphone you’ll be worrying about much, and while it doesn’t feel like “air” it’s also not that noticeable when it’s sitting on your head after the clamp settles in.

 COMFORT SCORE: A